TYDev01/Community-Grant-DAO/README.md

 Community Grant DAO on Stacks.
 Proposals send STX from a contract-held treasury and are voted on by token weight.

-Current governance mode: Option A (1 wallet = 1 vote) by default.
-Option B (SIP-010 weight) is available via `set-governance-token`.
+Current governance mode: Option A (1 wallet = 1 vote).

 ## Contract